Book a call with admissions

 What is Emotional Detachment?

 Emotional detachment is a lack of emotional connection with other people.
-It can be mild, like feeling disconnected from your emotions or the emotions of others.
-Or it can be more severe, like feeling unable to form attachments with other people or feeling emotionally numb.
+It can be mild, like feeling disconnected from your emotions or the emotions of others, or more severe, like being unable to form attachments with other people or feeling emotionally numb.

 Emotional detachment is a potential side effect of SSRIs because they increase levels of serotonin in the brain.
 Serotonin is a chemical that helps regulate mood and emotions.
-When levels of serotonin are off-balance, it can lead to feelings of detachment.
+When serotonin levels are off-balance, it can lead to feelings of detachment.

 If you’re concerned about emotional detachment, talk to your doctor.
 They can help you weigh the risks and benefits of SSRIs and make the best decision for your health.